LETTER FROM THE CHIEF EXECUTIVE OFFICER

 On September 27, 150 guests convened in the heart of Inglewood at The Proud Bird Events Center to celebrate our Los Angeles Geniuses.
 This was their first in-person End of Summer Celebration event since our expansion to Los Angeles in 2020.

 TOTAL MENTORSHIP HOURS SINCE 2012

-Click HERE to read stories from Hidden Genius Alumni who completed our Intensive Immersion Program.
+Click HERE to read countless stories of Hidden Genius Alumni who have completed our Intensive Immersion Program.

 COLLEGE ADVISING AND HIGHER EDUCATION